π΅π Philippines

 Increased Caution

-Exercise increased caution to the Philippines due to crime, terrorism, civil unrest, and kidnapping.
+Exercise increased caution in the Philippines due to crime, terrorism, civil unrest, and kidnapping.
 Some areas have increased risk.
 Read the entire Travel Advisory.

 Do Not Travel to: